 Some states and localities require you to place your tenant’s security deposit in an interest-bearing account.
 This is not the case in Missouri.
-In fact, according to Missouri security deposit law, if you earn interest on the security deposit, the resulting money is your personal property.
+In fact, according to Missouri security deposit law, if you earn interest on the deposit, the resulting money is your personal property.

 Tenants in Missouri are unable to use their security deposits to cover their previous month’s rent.
 In case of no deductions, you must return the security deposit within a 30-day period after the tenancy’s termination.

-Whenever you make a deduction from the security deposit, it’s necessary to provide your tenants with an itemized list of damages.
+Whenever you make a deduction from the deposit, it’s necessary to provide your tenants with an itemized list of damages.
 Each of these damages must be accompanied by the exact charged amount.

 No general deduction is allowed.
 You need to be specific about the deductions of your tenants' security deposits, and the reductions have to be reflected in the MO Rev Stat § 535.300 (4).

 The major reasons for security deposit deductions are as follows:

 - Your tenant has created damages due to early termination of their tenancy

 - Your tenant has damaged the rental property in a way that isn’t regarded as ordinary wear and tear

 - Your tenant has breached the lease agreement